Viral TikToker Rodger Cleye, 58, accused of sexually harassing 19-year-old singer

 Why is Rodger Cleye being cancelled?

 The allegations first appeared online in a video posted by McCraw that has now amassed over 2.3 million views.
-In the TikTok, the creator revealed everything that had happened between her and Cleye.
+In the TikTok, which has since been deleted, the creator revealed everything that had happened between her and Cleye.
 Brace yourselves.

 The budding singer revealed that after chatting to Cleye during a TikTok livestream where he was offering to take someone to a Taylor Swift concert, he reached out to McCraw privately.
 Although unable to take her to see Taylor Swift, the 58-year-old revealed that he was a frequent flyer because of his work and offered to fly out to collaborate with McCraw if she wanted.
 While McCraw first saw this as a fun opportunity and chance to reach a wider audience with her singing, the visit quickly became one plagued by red flags.